sealj553/termtoggle/README.md

-#termtoggle
+# termtoggle

 If the terminal is running, this program will toggle its visibility.
 If the terminal is not running, it will be started.
+This is designed to be bound to a key (I like the backtick key) for ease of use.

 This works just like tilde or guake/yakuake, except for any arbitrary terminal.
 I have it set up for st, but it's easily changed.